Los Barreras, Texas

 Los Barreras is a census-designated place (CDP) in Starr County, Texas, United States.
-It is a new CDP formed from part of the La Rosita CDP prior to the 2010 census with a population of 288.
+It is a new CDP, formed from part of the La Rosita CDP prior to the 2010 census, with a population of 288.

 Geography

 Los Barreras is located at 26°23′28″N 98°55′6″W (26.391164, -98.918353).

+Demographics

+Los Barreras was first listed as a census designated place in the 2010 U.S. census, one of ten new CDPs (Anacua, Campo Verde, El Cenizo, Hilltop, La Chuparosa, Los Barreras, Los Ebanos, Miguel Barrera, Rancho Viejo, and Tierra Dorada) carved out of the La Rosita CDP.

+2020 census

 Education

-It is in the Roma Independent School District.
+The CDP is within the Roma Independent School District.
 The zoned elementary school is Delia Gonzalez (DG) Garcia Elementary School.
 Roma High School is the district's sole comprehensive high school.